brooklynrail/brooklynrail-platform/content/events/2020/11/on-the-19th-amendment-elena-del-rivero-alahna-odoms-kara-tucina-olidge-andrea-andersson.md

 summary: "Please join us for a conversation on the storied history of the 19th Amendment and universal suffrage in this country. "
 people:
+  - person: andrea-andersson
-  - event_bio: "Andrea Andersson serves as Founding Director and Chief Curator of Rivers Institute for Contemporary Art & Thought, a multi-platform organization based in New Orleans.
+    event_bio: "Andrea Andersson serves as Founding Director and Chief Curator of Rivers Institute for Contemporary Art & Thought, a multi-platform organization based in New Orleans.
 As a writer and curator, she has organized internationally touring exhibitions; she coedits a series of